 - Get some sand and smooth it out in a tub. - With your hand acting as wind, show how the wind can pick up the sand and place it somewhere else. - From the direction the wind is coming from, the sand will gradually slope up.
-At the top will be an abrupt fall.

-III.
-Waves crashing against cliffs

-• On the coasts of oceans, waves crash up against the cliffs and break down the rocks and disturb the soil.
+At the top will be an abrupt fall. - III.
+Waves crashing against cliffs - On the coasts of oceans, waves crash up against the cliffs and break down the rocks and disturb the soil.
 The small sediments and small rocks that fall into the ocean are then carried off by the undercurrents and taken somewhere else.
 The place where these sediments are taken by the undercurrent are crating a new beach or adding to an old one.

-Experiments/Observations:

-- Make a cliff out of sand in a tub that stretches out about six inches. - Put water on the other side of the tub so that it looks like the ocean in the tub. - Make waves with your hand to crash the water up against the cliff. - The water will be tearing down the cliff and distributing the sand to make a beach.
+- Make a cliff out of sand in a tub that stretches out about six inches. - Put water on the other side of the tub so that it looks like the ocean in the tub. - Make waves with your hand to crash the water up against the cliff. - The water will be tearing down the cliff and distributing the sand to make a beach. - IV.
+Glaciers - On the high slopes of some mountains after snow has fallen on the mountain peaks, during the summer, the slopes facing the sun will melt.
+Since the northern facing peaks are so high up, the air doesn't melt the snow.
+Year after year the snow will accumulate on the north side and form many feet of snow.
+At a certain point when the snow is heavy enough, gravity will begin to pull on the snow.
+At this point it is a glacier.
+The glacier gradually moves down a mountain.
+As the glacier is going down the mountain, it will cut deep into the mountainside taking large amounts of sediments with it.
+Getting from the top to the bottom could take as long as 50 years.
+When the snow gets to the bottom of the mountainside, it will melt.
+The sediments left will form a hill called a moraine.

-IV.
-Gravity

-• As rocks break off high cliffs by ice in cracks or temperature change, they fall great distances.
+- Make a mountain out of sand in a large plastic tub. - Get some crushed ice and put it on the mountainsides simulating snow. - Get a hair dryer and dry the south side of the mountain like the sun does.
+Don't do anything to the north side. - Continue with this process until the north side of the slope is really covered with ice. - With your hand (your hand is simulating the pull of gravity) push the snow down the side of the mountain. - With a hand dryer (or just have it naturally melt) melt the snow at the bottom of the mountain. - A hill will be left. - V. Gravity - As rocks break off high cliffs by ice in cracks or temperature change, they fall great distances.
 This falling is erosion because the rocks are moving from a high place to a low place by gravity.
 The place where they fall is a pile of rocks.

-Experiments/Observations:

-- Get about 6 big rocks. - Put them in a large bowl. - Pick up the bowl as though they were part of a huge cliff. - Drop each one separately making a pile at the bottom. - Gravity has made them fall to find a new home at the base of the cliff.
+Experiments/Observations: - Get about 6 big rocks. - Put them in a large bowl. - Pick up the bowl as though they were part of a huge cliff. - Drop each one separately making a pile at the bottom. - Gravity has made them fall to find a new home at the base of the cliff.